sajjadh47/wp-after-login-redirect-advanced/README.md

 ### Features:

-- Redirect user after login
+- Redirect Users After Login
-- User will redirected to specific page according to the filter.
-- Site's all page/posts url auto suggestion in redirect to field (see screenshot).
+- Automatically Redirect to Specific Pages Based on Defined Filters
+- Auto-Suggest URLs for All Pages and Posts in the "Redirect To" Field
-- Unlimited filter creation
+- Create Unlimited Filters
-- Filter Enable / Disable option
+- Filter Enable / Disable Option
-- Filters Settings ajax save
+- Save Filter Settings via AJAX

-**Interested in contributing to After Login Redirect?**
-Contact me at sagorh672(at)gmail.com

 ## Installation